Royal Canadian Air Cadets: History

 With the unification of the Royal Canadian Navy, the Canadian Army and the Royal Canadian Air Force in 1968, the Canadian Forces became the Air Cadet League's military partner in the delivery of air cadet training.
 In 1975, legislation was changed to officially allow the enrolment of female cadets into the Royal Canadian Sea, Army, and Air Cadets.
-The "battle dress" style woolen air force blue uniform was changed to a CF rifle green safari style uniform.
+The "battle dress" style woollen air force blue uniform was changed to a CAF rifle green safari style uniform.
 The style and weight were more suited to the indoor and summer training reality of the program.
 The first of these was issued to cadet squadrons commencing in 1978.
-A new embellished brass cap badge was issued and air cadet wings were worn on the left brest rather than the right.
-When the CF went back to separate uniform colours in the mid-1980s, cadets followed again with a new air force blue cadet uniform being issued but following the same style as the outgoing green uniform.
+A new embellished brass cap badge was issued and air cadet wings were worn on the left breast rather than the right.
+When the CAF went back to separate uniform colours in the mid-1980s, cadets followed again with a new air force blue cadet uniform being issued but following the same style as the outgoing green uniform.
 Squadrons received these new uniforms commencing in the fall of 1992.

 Today, the Royal Canadian Air Cadets has a membership of approximately 23,000 in 456 squadrons; and together with the Royal Canadian Sea Cadets and Royal Canadian Army Cadets, forms the "largest federally funded youth program in the country".
 The membership has also diversified, becoming gender balanced and attracting and retaining visible minorities.

 Local training

 Each squadron trains one night per week—a "parade night"—to undertake the local training program.
 The course of instruction is prescribed by the Director of Cadets and outlined in course training plans distributed to each squadron.
 The six-year program provides cadets instruction in citizenship, leadership, survival training, instructional techniques, drill and ceremonial and the basics of aviation and aeronautics.
 In the fifth and subsequent years, cadets may be assigned to instruct these classes to the younger cadets.
 The local training begins in September and continues until June.

-In addition to the mandatory weekly training syllabus, there are additional regularly scheduled activities that cadets can participate in optional training that includes band, firearms safety and marksmanship using the 10 metre air rifle for both training and competition, biathlon, military drill practice, first aid training and competitions, and ground school instruction in preparation for glider pilot and private pilot training courses.
+In addition to the mandatory weekly training syllabus, there are additional regularly scheduled activities that cadets can participate in optional training that includes band, firearms safety and marksmanship using the 10 metre air rifle for both training and competition, biathlon, military drill practice, first aid training, and competitions, and ground school instruction in preparation for glider pilot and private pilot training courses.
 Many of these activities also involve regional, provincial, or national competitions between teams and individual cadets.
 Throughout the year there are weekend exercises organized by the local squadrons.
-Survival exercises, participation in Remembrance Day ceremonies, and familiarization flights are all common activities.
-Cadet squadrons participate in community events such as parades and band concerts.
+Survival exercises, participation in Remembrance Day ceremonies, and familiarization flights, are all activities in which cadets may participate at various points throughout the training year.
+Some cadet squadrons participate in community events such as parades and band concerts.